 COVID/How will the retreat be different this year

-The retreat will be following additional safety protocols in line with the latest Maine and CDC guidelines and Ferry Beach protocols and to minimize Covid transmission risks.
+The retreat will be following safety protocols in line with the latest Maine and CDC guidelines and Ferry Beach Retreat & Conference Center protocols to minimize Covid transmission risks.

 Bryan Welch & Daniel Nguyen